General Fono

-The General Fono (Fono Fakamua) is the parliament of Tokelau.
-It has 20 members (15 before 2008), representing the 3 atolls.
+The General Fono (Fono Fakamua) is the unicameral parliament of Tokelau.
+It has 20 members, representing the 3 atolls.
 Elections are held every three years and meets several times a year.
 The location for these legislative sessions shifts among the atolls.

 Tokelau is a de facto non-partisan democracy since both village and Fono elections are made without political parties.

+The number of seats each atoll receives in the Fono is determined by population - currently Fakaofo and Atafu each have seven and Nukunonu has six.
+Faipule and pulenuku also sit in the Fono.